Si Thep Historical Park: Growth and monuments

 This phase (c.
 8th–10th century CE) was the most prosperous.
 An irrigation system was developed, and Mahayana Buddhism influenced art as relationships with India, Dvaravati and northeastern cities continued.
 Si Thep, Sema, and Lopburi sites controlled the routes in the region.
-The growth of Si Thep led to the establishment of its neighboring city, Tha Rong (ท่าโรง), located 20 kilometers northward on the bank of the Pasak River, which was later renamed Wichian Buri during the reign of King Nangklao of Rattanakosin.
-Via Buddhism, several historical evidences supports the connection between Si Thep and another group of Dvaravati-influenced political entities in present Northeast Thailand, Wen Dan.
+The growth of Si Thep led to the founding of Tha Rong (ท่าโรง), 20 kilometres north on the Pasak River and later renamed Wichian Buri.